Oliver-Siren/CCM/salt/Installation instructions.md

 `cd /etc/salt`

-in which you should find following files:
+in which you should find the following files:
 ![alt text](https://github.com/joonaleppalahti/CCM/blob/master/salt/saltimg/saltfiles.PNG "/etc/salt")

 In order to get your Salt master working properly, you will need to set up some configuration in master config file